wp-plugins/subscribe2/ReadMe.txt

 Subscribe2 provides a comprehensive subscription management and email notification system for WordPress blogs that sends email notifications to a list of subscribers when you publish new content to your blog.

 Email Notifications can be sent on a per-post basis or periodically in a Digest email.
-Additionally, certain categories can be excluded from inclusion in the notification and post can be excluded on an individual basis by setting a custom field of 's2mail' to 'no'.
+Additionally, certain categories can be excluded from inclusion in the notification and posts can be excluded on an individual basis by setting a custom field.

+The plugin also handles subscription requests allowing users to publically subscribe (**Public Subscribers**) by submitting their email address in an easy to use form or to register with your blog (**Registered Users**) which enables greater flexibility over the email content for per-post notifications for the subscriber.
+Admins are given control over the presentation of the email notifications, can bulk manage subscriptions for users and manually send email notices to subscribers.

 The format of the email can also be customised for per-post notifications, subscribe2 can generate emails for each of the following formats:

 * plaintext excerpt
-* plaintext full post
+* plaintext full post (Registered Users only)
-* HTML full post
+* HTML full post (Registered Users only)

-The plugin also handles subscription requests allowing users to publically subscribe by submitting their email address in an easy to use form or to register with your blog which enables greater flexibility over the email content for per-post notifications for the subscriber.
-Admins are given control over the presentation of the email notifications, can bulk manage subscriptions for users and manually send email notices to subscribers.

-Subscribe2 supports two classes of subscribers: the general public, and registered users of the blog.
-The general public may subscribe and unsubscribe.
-They will receive a limited email notification when new post is made or periodically (unless that post is assigned to one of the excluded categories you defined).
-The general public will receive a plaintext email with an excerpt of the post: either the excerpt you created when making the post, the portion of text before a <!--more--> tag (if present), or the first 55 words of the post.

-Registered users of the blog can elect to receive email notifications for specific categories (unless Digest email are select, then it is an opt in or out decision).
-The Users->Subscription menu item will allow them to select the delivery format (plaintext or HTML), amount of message (excerpt or full post), and the categories to which they want to subscribe.
-You, the blog owner, have the option (Options->Subscribe2) to allow registered users to subscribe to your excluded categories or not.
+If you want to send HTML emails to Public Subscribers too then upgrade to [Subscribe2 HTML](http://wpplugins.com/plugin/46/subscribe2-html).

 == Installation ==